Minimum CSU Requirements for Transfer Applicants

 Transfer Requirements

-• Have completed 60 or more transferable semester (90 quarter) units
+• Have completed 60 semester units

 • Have a grade point average (GPA) of 2.0 or better in all transferable units attempted.